 \begin{definition}\textup{(Stationary action profile)} A collective action profile $\bs{x}^\star \in \Omega$ is \emph{stationary} if, for all $i \in \mc N$, $x^\star_i = f_i(\bs x^\star_{-i})$. $\square$ \end{definition}

-Coinciding with a fixed point of the action-reaction mappings characterizing the $N$ agents, the definition of stationary action profile is widely inspired by the game-theoretic notion of Nash equilibrium \cite{facchinei2010generalized}.
-Given a stationary profile, indeed, none of the agents has incentive to deviate from the action currently taken.
+Given a stationary profile, which coincides with a fixed point of the action-reaction mappings, none of the agents has incentive to deviate from the action currently taken.
 We will discuss in \S \ref{sec:applications} (and \S \ref{subsec:composition} when introducing a generalization of the problem investigated) suitable multi-agent control and decision-making applications calling for a stationarity condition as the one in Definition~\ref{def:stat_action}.

 We now state some conditions on the formalized problem that we assume will hold true throughout the paper: \begin{standing}[\textup{Mappings and constraints}] For all $i \in \mc N$, the single-valued mapping $f_i : \R^{n_{-i}} \to \R^{n_i}$ is continuous.
 In addition, the set $\Omega \subseteq \R^n$ of feasible collective actions is nonempty. $\square$ \end{standing} While the non-emptiness of $\Omega$ is an obvious requirement for the problem to be solvable, continuity of $f_i$ is a technical, yet not very restrictive, condition needed to prove our results.